Consequences of Not Meeting Your Due Diligence Requirements

 People who come to you, a tax return preparer, expect you to know the tax law and prepare an accurate return.
-Also, if you are paid and prepare EITC claims, you must meet EITC due diligence requirements.
-Refer to our EITC Due Diligence Law and Regulation for more information.
+Also, if you are paid to prepare EITC claims, you must meet EITC due diligence requirements.
+Refer to our EITC Due Diligence Law and Regulation page for more information.

 - must pay back the amount in error with interest;

 - may need to file the Form 8862, Information to Claim Earned Income Credit after Disallowance;

 - may be banned from claiming EITC for the next two years if we find the error is because of reckless or intentional disregard of the rules; or

 - may be banned from claiming EITC for the next ten years if we find the error is because of fraud.

 If we examine the EITC claims you prepared and we find you did not meet all four due diligence requirements, you can get:

 - a $500 penalty for each failure to comply with EITC due diligence requirements (reference: IRC section 6695(g)).